NafimAhmed/Paymentsall/README.md

 ## Payments all

 Payments all is a fintech app containing some innovative and new functionality.
 This is a MFS Type app.
-The app contains :
+This app is build in flutter framework The app contains :
 1) Money transfer funtion.
 2) Add money function.
 3) Mobule recharge funtion.